-Vietnam's legal framework on religion, the 2004 Ordinance on Religion and Belief, regularizes rules for religious groups seeking legal recognition and promises groups granted "national" legal status fewer government intrusions in regular religious activity.
-Religious communities granted "national" legal status over the past year include the Baha'is, the Adventists, Grace Baptist, the Pure Land Home Worship Buddhist group, and Mennonite congregations not affiliated with Pastor Nguyen Quang.
-However, there continue to be serious problems in the implementation of the Ordinance, with reports that some provincial officials ignore recognition applications, require them to include the names of all religious adherents in a church, or pressure religious leaders to join groups already given legal recognition, despite theological or other objections.
-In addition, the Ordinance provides for two other levels of legal recognition, neither of which provides the same protections as "national" recognition.
+The 2004 Ordinance on Religion and Belief requires religious groups to operate within government approved parameters.
+The Ordinance promises those who succeed at gaining "national" legal status fewer government intrusions in regular religious activities.
+However, the registration process is ill-defined and implementation of the Ordinance is problematic.
+Some provincial officials ignore recognition applications, require religious groups to include the names of all religious adherents in a church, or pressure religious leaders to join groups already given legal recognition, despite theological or other objections.
+In addition, the Ordinance provides for two levels of legal recognition, neither of which offers the same protections as "national" recognition.
 In fact, at the first level, "permission for religious operation," religious groups report government intrusions in daily religious activity, including seeking from religious leaders the names of congregants or limiting participation in and the scope of worship services.
 Religious groups whose applications for legal recognition are denied or who do not meet the Ordinance's vague standards are technically illegal and can be closed without warning.